Man City Fight To Avoid Severe Sanctions As 'Trial Of The Century' Begins

 If the verdict goes against City, there is potential for strained diplomatic relations between the United Kingdom and the United Arab Emirates, where Mansour is a deputy prime minister.

-The hearing, which is not a court case, will be heard by an independent commission at an undisclosed location and could take 10 weeks to complete.
+The hearing, which is not a court case, will be heard by an independent commission and could take 10 weeks to complete.

-The commission is formed of three members selected by Murray Rosen, who chairs the Premier League's judicial panel.
+City's legal team were photographed arriving at London's International Dispute Resolution Centre for the start of the hearing on Monday.

+David Pannick from Blackstone Chambers, who is City's lead barrister, was seen on his way into the venue close to St Paul's Cathedral in central London.

 A verdict is not expected to be announced until 2025, with City likely to appeal if they are found guilty.